Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: Spawn as Mutant Tanks that temporarily transforms into a different type and reverts back after awhile.
 			// 4: Spawn as normal Mutant Tanks that can combine abilities.
 			"Spawn Type"				"0"

+			// Syntax: "Special"/"spec"/"Infected"/"inf"
+			"Special"
+			{
+				// Note: Override any of the settings in the "Spawn" section for each special infected here.

+				// The Mutant Special Infected will only spawn on finale maps.
+				// Note: Clones, respawned Mutant Special Infected, randomized Special Infected, and Mutant Special Infected spawned through the Mutant Special Infected menus are not affected.
+				// Note: Do not change this setting if you are unsure of how it works.
+				// --
+				// 0: OFF, the Mutant Special Infected can appear on any map.
+				// 1: ON, the Mutant Special Infected can only appear on finale maps.
+				// 2: ON, the Mutant Special Infected can only appear on non-finale maps.
+				// 3: ON, the Mutant Special Infected can only appear on finale maps before the rescue vehicle is called.
+				// 4: ON, the Mutant Special Infected can only appear on finale maps after the rescue vehicle is called.
+				"Finale Special"			"0"

+				// Example
+				"Type Limit"				"0"
+				"Close Areas Only"			"0.0"
+				"Finale Special"			"0"
+				"Open Areas Only"			"0.0"
+				"Spawn Type"				"0"
+			}
 		}
 		"Boss"
 		{